tinypondfish/LOL-analysis-/README.md

 **Null Hypothesis**: The distribution of match outcomes is the same when pick1 is missing and when it is not missing.

-**Alternative Hypothesis**: The distribution of match outcomes is not the same when pick1 is missing and when it is not missing.
+**Alternative Hypothesis**: The distribution of match outcomes is NOT the same when pick1 is missing and when it is not missing.

 After performing the permutation test, the resulting p-value was 1 and the observed statistic was 0.0.
 The plot below displays the empirical distribution of the TVDs.
 <iframe